Blendify/blender-manual/blender_docs/manual/editors/preferences/lights.rst

 *Studio Lights* are used to illuminate 3D viewport during *Solid View* and will not be rendered.

-Unlike lights in the scene, the lighting direction follows the view-port orientation.
+Unlike lights in the scene, the lighting direction follows the viewport orientation.

 .. _bpy.types.UserSolidLight: